bestguy/ractive-webpack-boilerplate/Readme.md

 # Ractive Webpack Boilerplate

+**RactiveJS application boilerplate with routing, internationalized text, date formatting, animations, pubsub, etc.**

+Develop with ES2015, Webpack, and hot reloading - all the good stuff from React development, without using React and JSX :-P

+(You can also build on the Node.js development server to be full API or application server.)

-Boilerplate repo for a few of my *favorite things*:
+Full list of a few of my *favorite things*:

 * [ES6 (via BabelJS)](http://babeljs.io/)
 * [Ractive](http://www.ractivejs.org/)